 No traffic or patterns of access or egress will cause congestion, hazard or substantial change in the neighborhood because the proposed residential use is consistent with the residential character of the existing neighborhood.
-The proposed parking will be located in the rear of the property and utilize the existing driveway for access while still allowing for open contiguous green space.
+The proposed parking area will be screened between two dwelling units located away from the public way.
+Additionally the proposed parking will utilize the existing driveway for access and egress while still allowing for open contiguous green space in the rear yard.